AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## How do I clone an ECS instance?

-You can clone the environment and data of an existing ECS instance within your account to create identical ECS instances.
+You can clone the environment and data of an existing ECS instance within your account to create ECS instances with identical environments and configurations.
 Use one of the following methods:

 -   Method 1: Manually clone an ECS instance within the same region by using the ECS console.
     1. Log on to the [ECS console](https://ecs.console.aliyun.com).
     2. Find the ECS instance that you want to clone and create a custom image from the instance.
 For more information, see [Create a custom image from an instance](/intl.en-US/Images/Custom image/Create custom image/Create a custom image from an instance.md).
     3. Use the created custom image to create an ECS instance by following the instructions in [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 When you create the ECS instance, take note of the following parameters:
-        -   Region: You must select the region where the custom image is located.
+        -   Region: Select the region where the custom image is located.
         -   Image: In the **Image** section, select **Custom Image**.
 Then, select the custom image that you created in the previous step from the drop-down list.

             **Note:** If the selected custom image contains one or more data disk snapshots, an equal number of data disks are automatically created from the snapshots.
 Each disk has the same size as the snapshot from which it is created.
 You can extend a data disk but cannot shrink it.